 Travel Electronics Cords and Accessories Organizer

-All those cords and accessories finally have a safe home in one place with this Travel Tech organizer.
+With this Travel Tech organizer, all those cords and accessories finally have a safe home in one place.
 No more rummaging through bags for elusive essentials!
-Zip all of your bits and pieces into a pocket, and zip it shut.
+Zip all of your bits and pieces into a pocket and zip it shut.
+This smaller version covers basics and fits into my purse or daypack.

 If you are looking for an organizer that holds EVERYTHING… including laptop chargers, you want this larger version (I’ve already upgraded for my next trip).